Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 The Adriatic Magistrala

-Europe's most breathtaking coastal drive — A journey through 650 km of Croatian beauty from Istria to Dubrovnik
+Europe's most breathtaking coastal drive — a journey through 650 km of Croatian beauty from Istria to Dubrovnik

 The Road That Tells a Story